-A suffix tree is a data structure suited to solve such problems.
-In this chapter, we introduce the concept of suffix trees, show their most important properties, and take a look at some applications of biological relevance.
+The suffix tree is a basic index data structure for sequences that can be used both as a pattern index and as a text index.
+In this chapter we introduce the concept of suffix trees, show their most important properties, and take a look at some applications of biological relevance.

 Subsequently, in Chapter 8, we shall introduce the data structures suffix array and enhanced suffix array, which share many of the properties of suffix trees, but have a smaller memory footprint and perform better in practice.
+Even smaller is the memory footprint of the Burrows-Wheeler Transformation that follows in Chapter 9.